CrossR/vim-fhicl/README.md

      * Multiple results are sent to the Location List.

 TODO:
- * Does the `srcs` folder need adding to the list of search paths
  * Look into properties to set for the opened buffer.
     * That is, set it to read only etc.
  * Make binds changeable.